suchov/web/README02.md

 *If you don't feel confident completing these tasks, you may go through entire or some parts of Freecodecamp training map*

 **After the job will be done, in your "kottans_web_test" repository create a folder "task_2" with README.md file.
 In this file add a direct link to your Freecodecamp account with completed challenges mentioned above.
-Also deploy your Trivia app [gh-pages](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website) (Simply create gh-pages brunch on remote if your app doesn't need any building stuff) and put a link in your README.md file**
+Also deploy your Trivia app via [gh-pages](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website) (Simply create gh-pages brunch on remote if your app doesn't need any building stuff) and put a link in your README.md file**

+## Good luck, folks!

 When you finish this task you can start the next one: